ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

 When you use the `ibmcloud is share-create` command to create your share, you can create a replica share at the same time by specifying values for the options `--replica-share-name`, `--replica-share-profile`, `--replica-share-cron-spec`,`--replica-share-zone`.
 The cron-spec specifies the replication frequency, and you can schedule to replicate your data as often as 15 minutes.
 For more information about the command options, see [`ibmcloud is share-create`](/docs/vpc?topic=vpc-vpc-reference#share-create).

 In the following example, a share `my-source-file-share` is created in `us-south-2` with a replica file share `my-replica-file-share` in `us-south-1`.
 In this example, only one mount target is created for the source file share.
-You could also create a mount target for the replica share by using the same JSON syntax with the `--replica-share-mount-targets` option.
+You can also create a mount target for the replica share by using the same JSON syntax with the `--replica-share-mount-targets` option.

 ```sh
 ibmcloud is share-create --name my-source-file-share --zone us-south-2 --profile dp2 --size 1500 --iops 2000  --user-tags env:dev --mount-targets '[{"name":"my-source-mount-target","virtual_network_interface": {"name":"my-source-vni","subnet": {"id":"0717-c66032c9-048d-4c35-aa83-c932e24afdbb"}}}]' --replica-share-name my-replica-file-share --replica-share-profile dp2 --replica-share-cron-spec '55 09 * * *' --replica-share-zone us-south-1